 NK cells are best characterized by CD2+, CD3-, CD4-, CD8+, CD16+ (a receptor for IgG-Fc), and CD56+ surface markers.

-NK cells can also secrete several cytokines (eg, IFN-gamma, IL-1, TNF-alpha); they are a major source of IFN-gamma.
-By secreting IFN-gamma, NK cells can influence the acquired immune system by promoting differentiation of type 1 helper T (Th1) cells and inhibiting that of type 2 (Th2) cells.
+NK cells can also secrete several cytokines Cytokines The immune system consists of cellular components and molecular components that work together to destroy antigens (Ags).
+(See also Overview of the Immune System.)
+Acute phase reactants are plasma... read more (eg, IFN-gamma, IL-1, TNF-alpha); they are a major source of IFN-gamma.
+By secreting IFN-gamma, NK cells can influence the acquired immune system by promoting differentiation of type 1 helper T (Th1) cells and inhibiting that of type 2 helper (Th2) cells.

 Patients with NK-cell deficiencies (eg, some types of severe combined immunodeficiency Severe Combined Immunodeficiency (SCID) Severe combined immunodeficiency is characterized by low to absent T cells and a low, high, or normal number of B cells and natural killer cells.
-Most infants develop opportunistic infections... read more ) are especially susceptible to herpesvirus Overview of Herpesvirus Infections Eight types of herpesviruses infect humans ( see Table: Herpesviruses That Infect Humans).
-After initial infection, all herpesviruses remain latent within specific host cells and may subsequently... read more and human papillomavirus infections Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
-Some types cause skin warts, and other types cause raised or flat genital warts (lesions of the skin or mucous membranes of the genitals).
-Infection... read more , while an excess of NK cells may contribute to the development of autoimmune disease Autoimmune Disorders In autoimmune disorders, the immune system produces antibodies to an endogenous antigen (autoantigen).
-The following hypersensitivity reactions may be involved: Type II: Antibody-coated cells... read more .
+Most infants develop opportunistic infections... read more ) are especially susceptible to herpesvirus infections Overview of Herpesvirus Infections Eight types of herpesviruses infect humans (see table ).
+After initial infection, all herpesviruses remain latent within specific host cells and may subsequently reactivate.
+Clinical syndromes... read more and human papillomavirus infections Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) infects epithelial cells.
+Most of the > 100 subtypes infect cutaneous epithelium and cause skin warts; some types infect mucosal epithelium and cause anogenital warts... read more , while an excess of NK cells may contribute to the development of autoimmune disease Autoimmune Disorders In autoimmune disorders, the immune system produces antibodies to an endogenous antigen (autoantigen).
+The following types of hypersensitivity reactions may be involved: Type II: Antibody-coated... read more .

 Polymorphonuclear leukocytes, also called granulocytes because their cytoplasm contains granules, include